Quick Start Guide

 Let's start right at the very beginning.
 Installing Statamic.

-If everything worked as expected, you should be able to visit http://cyberspace-place.test and see the Statamic welcome screen.
+Once the installer is done and if everything worked as expected, you should be able to visit http://cyberspace-place.test and see the Statamic welcome screen.

-If you encounter any other errors, Google them frantically and try anything and everything suggested until it magically begins working.
+If you encounter any errors, Google them frantically and try anything and everything suggested until it magically begins working.

 Just kidding, that's a terrible idea.
 Please don't do that.
 You should check our troubleshooting guide and GitHub discussions to look for a validated solution before resorting to such measures.
 We try our best to have answers to all the most common things you might encounter.
 Modern web development is amazing when everything is up to date, and can be pretty frustrating when it isn't.
 We feel this pain too.